 Sponsored by Tacoma Community House and the Washington State History Museum.

 FLAVOR: Stand Up for Immigrants, Sit Down for a Meal

 WHERE: See this link for participating restaurants

-An annual dining fundraiser for Tacoma Community House that brings together immigrants and U.S.-born residents in a spirit of unity and welcoming.
-Participating restaurants will donate 25% of your bill to TCH.
+This annual dining fundraiser for Tacoma Community House brought together immigrants and U.S.-born residents in a spirit of unity and welcoming.

 12:00-1:30 PM: Margaret Doty, Tacoma Community College, “Who Am I?”
-A visual arts workshop that will explore identity through mixed media collage.
+A visual arts workshop explored identity through mixed media collage.

 1:30-3:00 PM: Ala Talo, Asia Pacific Cultural Center and Hearts for Kids.
-A cultural arts workshop featuring a Pacific Island dance performance and Samoan Dance workshop.
+This cultural arts workshop featured a Pacific Island dance performance and Samoan Dance workshop.